What are Social Points?

 However, mere barter (trade points in our system) is unable to sustain nor scale “plastic rescue” because recycling incurs an added cost of hauling and sorting.
 They still need to ask for monetary donations to cover such added costs.

-We aim to solve the hauling and sorting cost by either using social points or by expanding trade points to combine both the agricultural and industrial transportation of cargo.
+We solve the hauling and sorting cost by using social points and trade points to combine both the agricultural and industrial transportation of cargo.
+This adds efficiency in the collecting and sorting process and reduces the cost.